GSP = DSP + Boundary Conditions -- The Graph Signal Processing Companion Model: Introduction

+The companion model adds to our understanding of GSP in another fundamental way.
+The vertex GSP model uses the standard representation of a signal in terms of the standard, Euclidean vectors $\mathbf{e}_n$.
+This is natural, since each $\mathbf{e}_n$ gives the data in vertex~$n$.
+The spectral representation decomposes the signal space into irreducible invariant spaces\footnote{As explained later, irreducible means that the space cannot be further decomposed in invariant subspaces.
+Invariant is with respect to linear maps that in GSP are the filters.}.
+The companion GSP model, as we show, considers the cyclic nature of the signal space.
+Under appropriate assumptions, the signal space is generated by a single generator, i.e., by a vector and its shifts by the filter under study.

 \textbf{Brief review of the literature}.
 The GSP literature is vast, covering many topics in processing graph signals.
 In \cite{Sandryhaila:13,Sandryhaila:14,Sandryhaila:14big}, building on the Algebraic Signal Processing \cite{Pueschel:03a,Pueschel:05e,Pueschel:08a,Pueschel:08b,Pueschel:08c}, the shift~$A$ is the basic constituent block.
 It applies to generic directed or undirected graphs.
 The approach in \cite{ShumanNFOV:13} departs from a variational operator, the graph Laplacian~$L$, motivated by for example earlier work from spectral graph theory \cite{Chung:96,Belkin:02,Coifman:05a}, from work extending wavelets to data from irregularly placed sensors in sensor networks \cite{guestrinbodikthibauxpaskinmadden-ipsn2004,wagnerbaraniuketal-SSPWorkshop2005,Hammond:11,Narang:12}, and from research on sampling graph based data \cite{Narang:10,Narang:11}.
 It applies only to undirected graphs.
-A comprehensive review covering both approaches and illustrating many different applications of GSP is \cite{ortegafrossardkovacevicmouravandergheynst-2018}.
+A comprehensive review covering both approaches and illustrating many different applications of GSP is \cite{ortegafrossardkovacevicmouravandergheynst-2018}, see also the recent historical review of the field \cite{leusmarquesmouraortegashuman}, and the numerous references therein.